Erica cinerea: Description

 It is a low, spreading shrub growing to 15–60 cm tall, with fine needle-like leaves 4–8 mm long arranged in whorls of three.
 The flowers are bell-shaped, purple (rarely white), 4–7 mm long, produced in mid- to late summer.
 The flowers are dry, similar in texture to the strawflower.

+Etymology

 The Latin specific epithet cinerea means "ash coloured".

-Distribution
+Distribution and habitat

-Erica cinerea is native to the west of Europe, where it is most abundant in Britain and Ireland, France, northern Spain and southern Norway.
+E. cinerea is native to the west of Europe, where it is most abundant in Britain and Ireland, France, northern Spain and southern Norway.
 It also occurs in the Faroe Islands, Belgium, Germany, north-western Italy, and the Netherlands.

 It mostly occurs on moors and heathland with relatively dry, acidic, nutrient poor soils.
 It occurs in coastal dune heath and dune slack and occasionally in woodland.
-It is described as "of least concern" on the IUCN Red List of Threatened Species.